bbag/fed-challenge-starter/README.md

 - ✏ Add ARIA labels for full accessibility
 - ⚡ Replace the animated card shadows on hover with a more performant work-around
 - 🎨 Inline the SVG icons for more flexible styling and optimize with sprites
+- 📷 Use image imports instead of hardcoding

 # Challenge Instructions